porgman102/eaglercraft1-9-4.github.io/README.md

 Mobs spawn more often now since nether fortnresses didnt spawn anything

-Music file FOUND! ill post it above
+Music file FOUND!
+DM/message me since the file is 94mb (too big for github) Its a texture pack you install from youre files.